MultifacetedNLP/SAEMonosemanticity/README.md

 # Evaluating Sparse Autoencoders for Monosemantic Representation

-Welcome to the repository for **"Evaluating Sparse Autoencoders for Monosemantic Representation"**.
+Welcome to the repository for [**"Evaluating Sparse Autoencoders for Monosemantic Representation"**](https://aclanthology.org/2026.findings-eacl.313/).

+This work is published at the European Chapter of the Association for Computational Linguistics (EACL) 2026.

 ## Requirements